-History The City Council has been investigating the establishment of a rate for a Municipal Drainage Utility System (MDUS) since 2006.
+History The City Council investigated the establishment of a rate for a Municipal Drainage Utility System (MDUS) beginning in 2006.
 Current legislation allows a City to collect a fee to address drainage related issues in the community including localized flooding, emergency operations, and the cost of providing infrastructure and facilities that permit the safe drainage of storm water.
 Chapter 552.041 of the Texas Local Government Code provides strict guidlelines on determining a rate that must be equitable, fair and reasonable among all customer classes.